vfarcic/devops24/manuscript/04-helm.md

 Finally, if you are neither Windows nor MacOS user, you must be running **Linux**.
 Please go to the [releases](https://github.com/kubernetes/helm/releases) page, download `tar.gz` file, unpack it, and move the binary to `/usr/local/bin/`.

 If you already have Helm installed, please make sure that it is newer than 2.8.2.
-That version, and probably a few versions before it, was failing on Docker For Mac/Windows.
+That version, and probably a few versions before, was failing on Docker For Mac/Windows.

 Once you're done installing (or upgrading) Helm, please execute `helm help` to verify that it is working.